smyrgeorge/sqlx4k/README.md

 A high-performance, non-blocking database driver for PostgreSQL, MySQL, and SQLite, written for Kotlin Multiplatform.

-> [!IMPORTANT]
-> The project is in a very early stage; thus, breaking changes should be expected.

 📖 [Documentation](https://smyrgeorge.github.io/sqlx4k/)

 🏠 [Homepage](https://smyrgeorge.github.io/) (under construction)